To Welcome the Fade

-To Welcome the Fade is the fourth full-length studio album released by the American death-doom band Novembers Doom in 2002.
+To Welcome the Fade is the fourth studio album by the American death-doom band Novembers Doom, released in 2002.
 It was re-issued in 2004 by The End Records with a second CD containing the EP For Every Leaf that Falls as well as live versions of "Lost in a Day" and "Not the Strong" and a live bootleg video for "Within My Flesh".